Alessandro Cortini

 Alessandro Cortini (born 24 May 1976) is an Italian musician best known for his work with the American industrial band Nine Inch Nails.

 He plays modular synthesizers, keyboards, guitar, and bass guitar.

 Cortini is the first Italian inducted into the Rock and Roll Hall of Fame in 2020, when he was inducted as a member of Nine Inch Nails.

-As an instrument maker, Cortini created a patchable analogue synth instrument called Strega through Make Noise.

 Early life and education

 Cortini was born in Bologna, Italy and raised in Forlì, Italy.
 Cortini moved from Italy to the United States to study guitar at the Musicians Institute.
 After graduating, and straying away from the guitar, he decided to focus on keyboards and synths.

 Career

 Early projects

 From 2001 to 2002, Cortini acted as touring guitarist for The Mayfield Four in support of their album Second Skin.

 In fall 2006, Cortini contributed to the Musicians Institute's Recording Artist Program by acting as advisor for one-on-one training with students.

 He was also a founding member of Modwheelmood, an electronic/alternative band from Los Angeles, with former Abandoned Pools guitarist Pelle Hillström.
 Together they have released two EPs, ?
 (2003) and Enemies & Immigrants (2006).
 In 2007, they released Things Will Change, the companion remix disc for Enemies & Immigrants, and they released the first part of their new album Pearls to Pigs, Vol. 1 on 25 December 2007 exclusively as a digital release.